jerrythomas/kavach/packages/core/README.md

 The logged data is expected to be provided as an object.
 The attributes of the object are merged with the base attributes before sending it to the writer.

-Below are some examples assuming that the logger has been called on server side at 8 am on 2022-11-05
+Below are some examples assuming that the logger has been called on the server side at 8 am on 2022-11-05.
+The logger does not do any validation on the data structure it receives.
+It is up to the developer to ensure that the LogWriter will be able to handle the data appropriately.

 ### String message input